Democrat in Kansas AG race promises to avoid ‘politics’

 TOPEKA, Kan.
-(KSNT) — Chris Mann, a Democrat from Lawrence, officially entered the Kansas Attorneys General race on Thursday.
+(KSNT) — Chris Mann, a Lawrence Democrat, officially entered the Kansas Attorneys General race on Thursday.

 Mann, a former police officer and prosecutor, spoke with reporters outside the Secretary of State’s Office after filing.
 He said he’s focusing on steering away from politics.